HermitSage/Predicting-Adolescent-Depression-using-School-Performance-and-Socio-Demographic-Data-A-ML-Approach/README.md

 # Predicting Adolescent Depression Using School Performance and Socio-Demographic Data: A Machine Learning Approach

-🧠 Predicting Adolescent Depression Using Machine Learning

-🚀 An interpretable machine learning framework for identifying depression risk in adolescents using school and socio-demographic data.
+🚀 * An interpretable machine learning framework for identifying depression risk in adolescents using school and socio-demographic data. *

 ## 1. 📌 Project Overview